Conus broderipii

 Conus broderipii is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 25 mm and 50 mm.
+They use a specialized harpoon-like tooth to inject venom into prey like worms, mollusks, or small fish.
+Different species have different venom strengths.

+The shell is usually elongated and patterned.
+Coloration can vary between individuals.